gnosis/conditional-tokens-contracts/docs/glossary.rst

     **Collateral Token**
         An ERC20 token used to create stake in positions.

-    **Outcome Tokens**
+    **Conditional Tokens**
-        For a given Collection Identifier, a stakeholder may express a belief in what that Collection Identifier of Outcome Slots represents by using a collateral token to create a position from the Collection Identifier and holding Outcome Tokens in that slot.
+        For a given Collection Identifier, a stakeholder may express a belief in what that Collection Identifier of Outcome Slots represents by using a collateral token to create a position from the Collection Identifier and holding Conditional Tokens in that slot.

-        For non-root positions, redemption will convert Outcome Tokens into stake in a shallower position.
-For root positions, redemption will convert Outcome Tokens into Collateral Tokens.
+        For non-root positions, redemption will convert Conditional Tokens into stake in a shallower position.
+For root positions, redemption will convert Conditional Tokens into Collateral Tokens.

     **Position Depth**
         The number of conditions a position is based off of.
 Terminology is chosen because positions form a DAG which is very tree-like.
 Shallow positions have few conditions, and deep positions have many conditions.